Making an offer on a property you like

 The agent is then obliged to pass the information to the vendor (the current owner) for consideration.

-It helps to tell the story of what makes you a good buyer, highlighting why they should choose you, and don’t always assume that just by paying the asking price will be enough.
+It helps to tell the story of what makes you a good buyer, highlighting why a seller should choose you, and don’t always assume that just paying the asking price will be enough.

 - Be Ready – knowing how much you can afford and being able to supply the evidence to confirm it (your mortgage agreement in principle) will show that you are a reliable, organised and serious buyer.
 Have your solicitor in place so you can give the agent their details at the same time as submitting your offer.

 - Chain free – First time buyers, buyers with no chain and buyers who have pre-arranged mortgages will often have a head start on most of the competition, especially where the seller is in a chain.

 - Speed – if you are chain free and organised you should be able to complete the transaction quickly.
 Be sure to check if the current owners are in a hurry to sell or have been trying to sell for a long time.
 If so, they may be willing to accept a lower offer to make the sale.

 - Price – Some vendors are not in a hurry and simply want to maximise the price that they can achieve.
 Sellers who are not in a hurry to move are more likely to hold out for a higher price or asking price offer.